 Durable and Aesthetically Pleasing: Non-penetrating guardrail systems include durable fittings and pipes, can be powder coated to blend with the building and be aesthetically pleasing to the eye.
 In addition, the railing can be angled away from the roof edge to blend in with the roof line.

 Whether your site utilizes active or passive fall protection systems, worker training, system maintenance, and regular inspections are essential.
 Select appropriate fall protection systems to maximize workplace productivity and minimize risk.
-Non-penetrating guardrails is among the possible solutions to fall prevention and protection measures.
+Non-penetrating guardrails is among the possible solutions to fall prevention and fall protection measures.